Learn About The Law

 (ii) the owner cohabitant; or

-(b) If the owner of a firearm requests return of the firearm in person at the law enforcement agency's office, the law enforcement agency:
+(b) Except as provided in Subsection (2), if the owner of a firearm requests return of the firearm in person at the law enforcement agency's office, the law enforcement agency:

 (i) may not hold the firearm under this section; and